docker-mailserver/docker-mailserver/docs/content/config/environment.md

 Note: you probably want to [set `POSTFIX_INET_PROTOCOLS=ipv4`](#postfix_inet_protocols) to make it work fine with Docker.

+##### TZ

+Set the timezone.
+If this variable is unset, the container runtime will try to detect the time using `/etc/localtime`, which you can alternatively mount into the container.
+The value of this variable must follow the pattern `AREA/ZONE`, i.e. of you want to use Germany's time zone, use `Europe/Berlin`.

 ##### ENABLE_AMAVIS

 Amavis content filter (used for ClamAV & SpamAssassin)